 Requires a Python 2.7 installation, not compatible with Python 3.
 Currently Windows only.

 1. Install the software dependencies:

-gh-python-remote was developed with the Anaconda distribution in mind (comes with numpy and scipy included), but anything else works.
+gh-python-remote was developed with the Anaconda distribution in mind, but any Python distribution works.
 If you already have Anaconda installed with Python 3, do not reinstall, instead just read the next paragraph.

 |Python virtual environment (optional):|

 Isolate dependencies for each project by creating a new virtual environment.
 If you use Anaconda, open the Windows command prompt (or the Anaconda prompt if you chose not to add conda to your PATH) and type:

 This will set you up with a new virtual environment named rhinoremote, and install numpy and scipy in it.